 Extract from Luke's Notes:

-What I found myself considering went WAY past anything normal I’d ever entertained with him.
-In fact, not just him...with any guy really.
+What I found myself considering went WAY past anything normal I’d ever entertained with him before.
+In fact, not just him...with any guy, really.

-Even though I knew quite well what his tackle and bush looked like under those really sleek trunks, I found myself trying to conjure it up in my mind, secretly willing them to evaporate.
-That was definitely a step further than the usual daydreaming; that hormone driven comparing of wangers in the lockers, and the increasingly frequent speculation of what it was like for guys who, unlike me, DIDN'T have a chunk of skin hanging off them!
+Even though I knew quite well what his tackle looked like under those really sleek trunks, I found myself trying to conjure it up in my mind, secretly willing those trunks to evaporate.
+That was definitely a step further than my usual daydreaming—that hormone-driven comparing of wangers in the lockers, and the increasingly frequent speculation of what it was like for guys who, unlike me, DIDN'T have a chunk of skin hanging off them!

 Possibilities charged my examination.
-There was a big difference between pondering a three year old quandary and flirting with what was inside those swim trunks, and I'd definitely just crossed the line!
+There was a big difference between pondering a three-year old quandary and focusing on what was inside those swim trunks, and I'd definitely just crossed the line!

 I couldn't tear my eyes away from that piece of stretched material through which I could see the outline of his shaft and even the shape of the head!
-It was hypnotic and the more I thought about it, the more my own stirred; and that continued, uncontrolled, until he turned his head towards me and seemed to ponder me.
-Uncomfortable, and knowing I was well in to cranking up a substantial chub, I quickly shifted down into the water.
+That shape was hypnotic and the more I thought about it, the more my own stirred; and that continued, uncontrolled, until he turned his head towards me and seemed to ponder me.
+Uncomfortable, and knowing I was well into cranking up a substantial chub, I quickly shifted down into the water.

-Diving, I swam along the bottom to the far wall, hoping it would go away, before surfacing at the far wall.
+Diving, I swam along the bottom to the far wall, hoping my awkward discomfort would go away, before I surfaced at the far wall.
 After a few moments to let things settle, I began to push gently back through the water towards him.

 * * *